 MFHEA is an affiliate member of ENQA, the European Association for Quality Assurance in Higher Education.
 The Qualifications Recognition Information Centre (QRIC) within MFHEA also forms part of the European Network of Information Centres in the European Region (ENIC) and the National Recognition Information Centres in the European Union (NARIC).
 The Commission acts also as the National Contact Point for the European Qualifications Framework.

-It’s free to register, with expert tutors taking you through this MFHEA accredited course, don’t miss your chance.
+It’s free to register, with expert tutors taking you through this MFHEA accredited course, the Award in eCommerce Practices I. Don’t miss your chance.